senseiji/blog4/_posts/data-engineering/2021-03-08-data-engineering-vs-machine-learning.md

 #
 subheadline: "Data Engineering"
 title: "Data Engineering Vs Machine Learning"
 teaser: "Ever since the importance of data was recognized in our society, several important roles came into the limelight.
 Today, these job roles can be classified into tens of different roles.
-Although they’re all worthy of their own discussions – today we"
+Although they’re all worthy of their own discussions – today we discuss **Data Engineering vs. Machine Learning.**Is there a big difference in the two fields?
+Do the two career paths intertwine at one point?
+Let"
 categories:
   - Data Engineering